whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Authorities systematically train conquered people to accept submissive obedience as legitimate and normal.
 People with this mindset expect little of themselves and others.
 They don't expect life to be deeply meaningful or others to be reliably trustworthy.
 Instead, they learn to focus mostly on themselves and pleasing others to protect themselves, rather than standing for what's right.
 Many people engage in superficial or wishful thinking about social change, and even adopt the ideologies of their abusers.

-The consequences of submissive obedience are devastating because it allows authorities to create and maintain all sorts of systemic problems, including widespread corruption, racism, sexism, hatred, child abuse, and greed.
-Many people accept and then adopt these hurtful attitudes and beliefs as their own, and nearly everyone accepts these problems as inevitable.
+The consequences of submissive obedience are devastating.
+Authorities create and maintain all sorts of systemic problems, including widespread corruption, racism, sexism, hatred, child abuse, and greed.
+Many people accept and then adopt these hurtful attitudes, beliefs and practices as their own, and nearly everyone accepts these problems as inevitable.

 Without exception, every unhealthy nation has these intractable problems, and none of them exist in any healthy nation I've studied.